 Thje 1953 film Roman Holiday, starring Gregory Peck and a Audrey Hepburn, is a delightful tour of the sights of modern Rome.
 The 1985 Merchant-Ivory adaptation of Room With a View was beautifully shot in Florence.
 Director Anthony Minghella's The English Patient (1996), starring Ralph Fiennes, used many small towns in Tuscany for its setting.
 Minghella also directed The Talented Mr. Ripley (1999), with its wonderful scenes of the Amalfi Coast.
 Cher, impersonating Peggy Guggenheim, appeared in Tea with Mussolini (1999), a semiautobiographical tale from the early life of director Franco Zeffirelli; it is set in Florence and San Gimignano.
 Frances Mayes's Under the Tuscan Sun (2003), directed by Audrey Wells, was as light as a gentle glass of wine and just as enjoyable.

 Russell Crowe won an Oscar for his appearance in Ridley Scott's Gladiator (2000), set in the days of the Roman Empire.
 Matera, Italy, served as the backdrop for the crucifixion in Mel Gibson's controversial The Passion of the Christ (2004).
 The 2009 film New Moon, the second installment in the Twilight saga, was partly set in the Tuscan hill town of Volterra (though it was actually shot in Montepulciano and Siena).
 Lucas Guadagnino''s 2017 film Call Me By Your Name, a coming-of-age story of an American professor's son summering in Italy, was shot in Crema, in Lombardy.
+On the subject of romances, Under the Tuscan Sun (2003) was a lousy movie based on Frances Mayes' delightful memoir, but it is recommendable just for the glorious vistas of Tuscany.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.